-AASB requests that the Alaska Legislature provide and improve effective programs and services aimed at the prevention, diagnosis and treatment of Fetal Alcohol Syndrome (FAS)/Fetal Alcohol Effect (FAE) children within our state, and to allocate adequate funding necessary to provide parent and guardian training, school staff training, and specialized educational services necessary to serve FAS/FAE children.
+AASB requests that the Alaska Legislature provide and improve effective programs and services aimed at the prevention, diagnosis and treatment of children with Fetal Alcohol Spectrum Disorder (FASD)/Fetal

+Alcohol Effect (FAE) within our state, and to allocate adequate funding necessary to provide parent and guardian training, school staff training, paraprofessional and specialized educational services, including transportation, necessary to serve FASD/FAE children.

 Rationale.
 Prevention is the best long-term approach.
 The public must be educated that the use of alcohol/drugs during pregnancy may severely affect and damage children.
 The child who has been prenatally exposed to drugs and/or alcohol is at risk for developmental, behavioral, psycho-social and learning problems.
 Alaska's public schools must provide educational services to all children regardless of handicap.
-Although Alaska has one of the highest incidence rates of children born with FAS, not all communities have the ability to diagnosis this disease.
-Not all the FAS, FAE or FADE (Fetal Alcohol Drug Exposed) students meet the criteria for Special Ed Programs.
+Although Alaska has one of the highest incidence rates of children born with FASD, not all communities have the ability to diagnosis this disease.
+Not all children with FASD meet the criteria for Special Ed Programs.
 It is estimated that for every child born with FAS, 10 are born with FAE, and are difficult to identify.

-FAS/FAE often require special instructional strategies and materials.
-The educational identification and service of Fetal Alcohol Syndrome/Fetal Alcohol Effect children is extremely expensive.
+Children with FASD/FAE often require special instructional strategies and materials.
+The educational identification and service of children with Fetal Alcohol Spectrum Disorder/Fetal Alcohol Effect children is extremely expensive.
 Funding support for education of handicapped children is already barely sufficient to meet the needs of those children currently identified.
-Amended 1998, 00, 02, 03, 04 (Sunset: Nov.
+Amended 1998, 00, 02, 03, 04, 06 (Sunset Nov.
 2008)